k-cybulski/survivingdke/index.md

-# DKE Maastricht University Survival guide
+# DACS Maastricht University Survival guide

-This guide was composed by several students from DKE.
+This guide was composed by several students from DACS (formally DKE).

-It has been reviewed on 05/02/2020 but still needs improvement.
+It has been reviewed on 05/07/2022 but still needs improvement, especially updates to the prices and relevant information for possibilities around the new building at Paul-Henri Spaaklaan 1.
 A [new part](#try-hard-mode) has been added at the end.
 It mostly concerns high-achieving and/or very career-oriented students.

 Any opinion on this guide is attributed to the person who wrote it and is not a statement from Incognito.